 Maria Ho, 33, is considered one of the best female poker player in the world.
-She’s raked in $2.6 million in poker earnings and is the first woman to ever serve as a strategic commentator for a poker TV broadcast.

 Among the many talents that has made Ho among the greatest poker players of all time is her uncanny ability to tell when someone is lying.
 According to Ho, it all boils down to past experience.
 She revealed to Nextshark: